-While most of us knife geeks know basic knife anatomy like the back of our hand, having a refresher, and a deeper look never hurts.
+While most of us knife geeks know basic knife anatomy like the back of our hand, having a refresher and a deeper look never hurts.
 Taking a look at not only the parts and pieces, but also the function, and how to consider various aspects of the pocket knife can lead to making better educated purchase decisions when deciding on a knife.

-Like a wristwatch, the knife has a specific function, to cut, slice, chop, and work.
+Like a wristwatch, knives have a specific function: to cut, slice, chop, and work.
 So with all of that being said, knowing the best attributes and anatomy of a knife can lead you down the right path in figuring out what's best for your use case.

 Start with defining what you plan on using your blade for in order to determine what tip is best suited.
 Hard use knives for cutting rope and being less "stabby" should have a more robust or blunt tip.

 If it hasn't already been said enough, other than tip, the blade grind is the most important way to determine what for, and how you're going to use your knife.
 That said, the blade is where all of the magic happens.

 Scandi grinds, chisel grinds, flat, sabre, and others are all important depending on preference.
 However, combining that with another key attribute, the blade steel is how we compliment that grind.

 Being cognizant of your use case can determine how soft your steel should be, and of course, how often you'd like to sharpen.
 Realistically, there's no best answer to blade steel, despite many knife snob opinions.
 Being sure with your use (let's say, cutting rope) would warrant a steel that is tougher to sharpen, but requires it less often.
 Combining that with another blade attribute such as serrations could also be another enhancement of the overall anatomy.

 All in all, being selective on use case has everything to do with preference, but often times, preference is driven by the blade.